utah-cs3550-fa24/assignments/hw3.md

 2. How many of submissions are assigned to "you"
 3. How many total students there are

+For items (1) and (2) use the `submission_set` and `graded_set`
-For item (1), do not loop over submissions one by one.
-Use the `count` query operator instead.
-For item (2), you can count submissions to the user named `ta1`.
+fields, which are the "reverse" of `ForeignKey`s that you added in your model.
+Do not loop over submissions one by one; use the `count` query operator instead.
 For item (3), you can use the following code to find the total number of students:

     models.Group.objects.get(name="Students").user_set.count()